 At the high school level, teens are well on their way to becoming responsible, young citizens.
 Typically SAVE is established as an extracurricular club in which students choose to participate.
 High school SAVE chapters are very involved in the service project element of the program, and traditionally outreach to their peers in awareness activities, rallies, and pledge signings for nonviolence.
 These events aid in establishing chapter members as positive role models for others.
 Issues at this level are quite diverse ranging from physical and verbal assaults, relationship violence, bullying and harassment, and teen driving safety to substance abuse related problems.
 SAVE chapters assess the needs and issues of their school and community and address them in their chapter activities and projects.
 Many high school students involved in SAVE often reach beyond their school level and present information, skits and role plays to youth at elementary and middle school levels.
 Service projects at the high school level include: conducting peer surveys on school and community safety concerns and publicizing these to their peers, family, and community members; hosting “stop the violence” concerts or jams with local musical or performing artists; or possibly even adopting a local shelter, family, or community center to aid or support.

 SAVE has much to offer for college campuses.
 As more and more young people become involved in SAVE at the K-12 level, it is natural for alumni to want to continue with the SAVE program in their collegiate years and beyond.
 SAVE has successfully been established as a recognized organization within student activity boards at community, public, and private colleges across the nation.
 Students seek a faculty advisor to aid them in their work of promoting personal safety, reducing violent crimes and victimization, underage drinking and contraband, as well as encouraging traditional violence prevention ideals as set forth by SAVE.
 Chapters typically meet in the evenings, once or twice per month, and establish service projects and awareness campaigns around how to stay safe on and around campus, as well as continuing to outreach to local schools and community based organizations to mentor youth using violence prevention information.
-Ideas, guidelines, and tips on establishing a Collegiate SAVE chapter are available from the National Association of SAVE.
+Download the Collegiate SAVE Manual for ideas, guidelines, and tips on establishing a Collegiate SAVE chapter.

 Many community-based organizations, faith-based settings, after-school programs, and community centers use SAVE and the SAVE Essentials Manual as key components to the work of their programs and activities.
 The messages of violence prevention through positive youth engaging activities and fun educational materials are appealing to leaders and organizers of many community organizations and programs.
 Recreational and educational clubs for youth, church youth groups, and law enforcement agency programs have used SAVE in their work.
 Since the SAVE Essentials Manual contains lesson plans for youth in grades K-12, the curriculum is perfect for programs serving youth of various ages.